- News & Stories

 Jobs, economies and COVID-19 in the developing world

 “The challenges of the informal economy, where we find the most vulnerable employees, enterprises, and own-account workers, were already significant before COVID-19.
-And now with COVID-19, almost 1.6 billion informal economy workers (out of a total of 2 billion) are significantly impacted by lockdown measures and/or they work in some of the hardest-hit sectors (wholesale and retail; accommodation and food services; manufacturing; real estate, business and administrative activities).
+And now with COVID-19, almost 1.6 billion informal economy workers (out of a total of 2 million) are significantly impacted by lockdown measures and/or they work in the hardest-hit sectors (wholesale and retail; accommodation and food services; manufacturing; real estate, business and administrative activities).
 We estimate that earnings for informal workers will decline in the first month of the crisis by 60 percent, globally.
 This is likely to have lasting effects on inequality and poverty that we need to address now.”